adamws/kicad-kbplacer/README.md

       <code>ROW(\d+)</code> regular expressions (ignoring case) and connecting them
       using simplified internal router.
 Configuration of row/column naming scheme is not yet supported.
+      Automatic router will use default track width of a routed netclass.
     </td>
   </tr>
   <tr>